Track of the Cat (film): Reception

 Writing in The New York Times, critic Bosley Crowther called the film "a sort of Eugene O'Neill-ized Western drama" and provided a mixed review: "...
 Mr. Wellman's big-screen picture seems a heavy and clumsy travesty of a deep matriarchal melodrama or a Western with Greek overtones.
 And the business of the brother hunting the panther in the great big CinemaScope outdoors, while the family booze and blather in the ranch-house, has the nature of an entirely different show ...
 This, in the last analysis, is the trouble with the film: it has no psychological pattern, no dramatic point.
 There's a lot of pretty snow scenery in it and a lot of talk about deep emotional things.
 But it gets lost in following some sort of pretense."

 Other contemporary reviews were also mixed despite their acclaim for the film's scenery.
 The Richmond News Leader called it "gloomy" but a review in The Spokesman-Review categorized Track of the Cat as "another psychological puzzler, but easily one of the best of the year."

 More recently, film critic Dennis Schwartz wrote positively about the film in 2005: "A brilliantly realized ambitious dark, brooding Western set in the 1880s in northern California on an isolated snowbound ranch.
 It is based on the book by Walter van Tilburg Clark, one of whose other books, The Ox-Bow Incident, had also been filmed by William Wellman.
 The scorching literate script is by A.I.
 Bezzerides.
 It has the haunting feel of a Poe work and the primitive savageness of Indian folklore.
 Cinematographer William H. Clothier bleached out the primary colors and that gave the images the look of a black and white film.
 The haunting luminous look created was very effective in charging the film with the sub-textual sexual energy that lingers from the hot melodramatics and also giving it an alluring aura of mystery."

+Jonathan Rosenbaum wrote that it was "one of the strangest films ever to have come out of Hollywood...Wellman designed most of the film in black and white but shot it in color as well as CinemaScope (William H. Clothier’s cinematography is stunning), yielding a drama of the 1880s that alternates between stylized, claustrophobic sets and spacious locations...Bertrand Tavernier has compared it to the work of Dreyer, and it’s certainly the closest that American cinema has ever come to Ordet."